Appendicitis

 Appendicitis is an inflammation of the appendix.
 The appendix is a finger-shaped pouch that sticks out from the colon on the lower right side of the belly, also called the abdomen.

-Appendicitis causes pain in the lower right abdomen.
+Appendicitis causes pain in the lower right part of the belly.
 However, in most people, pain begins around the belly button and then moves.
 As inflammation worsens, appendicitis pain typically increases and eventually becomes serious.

-Although anyone can develop appendicitis, most often it occurs in people between the ages of 10 and 30.
-Treatment of appendicitis is usually antibiotics and surgery to remove the appendix.
+Although anyone can develop appendicitis, most often it happens in people between the ages of 10 and 30.
+Treatment of appendicitis is usually antibiotics and, in most instances, surgery to remove the appendix.

 Inflamed appendix

-The appendix is a narrow, finger-shaped pouch that projects out from the colon.
+The appendix is a narrow, finger-shaped pouch that sticks out from the colon.
 Appendicitis occurs when the appendix becomes inflamed and filled with pus.

 Symptoms